diegojromerolopez/django-async-include/README.md

 No dynamic attribute will be passed to the templates given that only a reference to it is passed from the caller to the included template callee. **Don't use dynamic attributes inside an async_included template**.

-Howewer, the full object will be passed to the async_included template, so you could call its methods and properties without any problem.
+However, the full object will be passed to the async_included template, so you could call its methods and properties without any problem.

 ### QuerySets

 Each QuerySet is passed as encrypted SQL and converted on the receiver to a RawQuerySet.

-RawQuerySet has no __len__ method so length filter returns allways 0.
+Note that RawQuerySets have no __len__ method so length filter returns always 0.

-To fix this we have implemented a new version of the length filter that will be loaded in your template if you overwrite
+To fix this we have implemented a new version of the length filter that will be loaded in your template if you overwrite it.

 ```html
 {% load async_included %}